Richard Audet: Childhood

 Audet was born on 13 March 1922 in Lethbridge, Alberta, the youngest and sixth child of Paul and Edewisca Audet who were both born in Quebec.
 He grew up on the family ranch, in the Milk River valley, about two miles east of "Writing-on-Stone Provincial Park".
 With the exception of one year at Milk River Valley School he received all of his education to grade twelve in Coutts, Alberta.
 He was an outstanding athlete and loved all sports including hockey, basketball, and baseball.
 He was offered a position in Lethbridge to instruct and coach these sports, but he made up his mind to become a pilot.
 Too young to enlist, he attended business college in Lethbridge in 1940–41, then worked as a stenographer and bookkeeper at the air force base at High River.

-Airforce career
+War service

 Audet enlisted for service in the Royal Canadian Air Force (RCAF) on 7 August 1941 and received his pilot's wings in October 1942.
 He was then posted to the UK where he received five months of advanced operational training followed by non-fighter operations.
 During this time he met and married Iris Gibbins from Northampton.